ninaris90/ninaris90.github.io/content/en/company/index.md

 ---

-**Organizing work**
+**The future of work**

 * How do we organise work to make it meaningful, at all levels of research and development?

-✍  First, the obvious: we believe in diverse teams.
-As an exmaple, the core developers of the *[PeARS Project](https://pearsproject.org/)* come from Asia, Europe and South America.
-But beyond this prerequisite, we are thinking of structures and processes that will stress the importance of each and everyone of our colleagues.
+✍  First, the obvious: we believe in diversity.
+The core *[PeARS team](https://pearsproject.org/)* is gender-balanced, with members from Asia, Europe and South America.
+Beyond this natural prerequisite, we are thinking of structures and processes that will stress the importance of each and everyone of our colleagues.
 The issues listed on this page highlight that there is no small task, and we want everybody to feel that *their* work is fully essential, not just to the company but to the world at large.

 ---